rendall/twitter-like-hider/README.md

 Note that **Twitter 'Likes' Hider** works only on your main Twitter feed.
 If you visit a profile and see something horrible that they like, well, you have only yourself to blame, don't you.

 ## Installation ##
-Simply install the extension on Chrome via the Web Store link below, or download / clone the source code into a local directory, and then follow these instructions from Google to install it on your browser as a developer.  https://developer.chrome.com/extensions/getstarted#unpacked
+Install the extension on Chrome via the Web Store link below, or download / clone the source code into a local directory, and then follow these instructions from Google to install it on your browser as a developer.  https://developer.chrome.com/extensions/getstarted#unpacked

 On the Chrome Web Store:
 https://chrome.google.com/webstore/detail/twitter-likes-hider/dkcgnebncpfljfaaplmedjnfjifffagj